mbari-org/cthulhu/README.md

 -DVLCJ_INITX=no
 ```

-## Using Cthulu
+## Using Cthulhu

-Some minimal instructions for using Cthulu...
+Some minimal instructions for using Cthulhu...

 The application can function as a regular media player - you can open local files, paste clipboard contents to open
 files (either a local filename or a URL), or drag a local file over the application to play it.